flatironinstitute/sciware/14_TestingPackaging/workshop.md

 ## Exercise: doctests

 - Open `sciware_testing_python/main.py`
-- Add some lines in the quoted documentation:
+- Modify the lines under "Example" in the quoted documentation to do a real test:
    - ```
-     >>> code
+     >>> some code
-     result
+     expected result
      ```
 - Run `pytest --doctest-modules`